onesnowlab/tissue-resident-microbiota-fap/README.md

 ## License & Copyright

-- Code License (LICENSE.txt): All data in the code/ directory are licensed under the MIT LICENSE.
+- Code License (LICENSE): All data in the code/ directory are licensed under the MIT LICENSE.

 - Data License (LICENSE-data.txt): All data in the data/ directory are licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0).